solo-io/gloo/docs/content/guides/security/auth/extauth/apikey_auth/_index.md

 {{< /tabs >}}

 ## Creating a Virtual Service
-Now let's configure Gloo to route requests to the upstream we just created.
+Now let's configure Gloo Edge to route requests to the upstream we just created.
 To do that, we define a simple Virtual Service to match all requests that:

 - Contain a `Host` header with value `foo` and
 - Have a path that starts with `/` (this will match all requests).